 We'd hope them to come in cheaper than the AirPods Pro, which have an RRP of £249 ($249, AU$399) but can often be picked up cheaper courtesy of an AirPods Pro deal.

-- These are the best Sony headphones deals around
+- Browse today's best Sony headphones deals

 Sony WF-1000XM4 specs